neuvector/docs/user/pages/05.policy/05.networkrules/docs.md

 > Specify the destination GROUP where these connections are allowed or denied.

 + **Applications**
 > Enter applications for NeuVector to allow or deny.
 NeuVector understands deep application behavior and will analyze the payload to determine application protocols.
-Protocols include HTTP, HTTPS, SSL, SSH,DNS, DNCP, NTP, TFTP, ECHO, RTSP, SIP, MySQL, Redis, Zookeeper, Cassandra, MongoDB, PostgresSQL, Kafka, Couchbase, ActiveMQ, ElasticSearch, RabbitMQ, Radius, VoltDB, Consul, Syslog, Etcd, Spark, Apache, Nginx, Jetty, NodeJS, Oracle, MSSQL and gRPC.
+Protocols include HTTP, HTTPS, SSL, SSH, DNS, DNCP, NTP, TFTP, ECHO, RTSP, SIP, MySQL, Redis, Zookeeper, Cassandra, MongoDB, PostgresSQL, Kafka, Couchbase, ActiveMQ, ElasticSearch, RabbitMQ, Radius, VoltDB, Consul, Syslog, Etcd, Spark, Apache, Nginx, Jetty, NodeJS, Oracle, MSSQL and gRPC.

 Note: To select Any/All, leave this field blank